 Go with an oaky Chardonnay or a Champagne.
 Lobster Thermidor is a rich French dish consisting of a creamy mixture of cooked lobster meat, egg yolks, and brandy that are all stuffed into a lobster shell.
 An oaky California Chardonnay or a Côte de Beaune is going to be chock full of vanilla flavours that are going to further enhance the richness of this dish.
 Meanwhile, a crisp Champagne or Sparkling wine will cut through the richness, making each bite seem as lively as the next.

-Lobster Newberg and Wine
+Lobster Newberg and White Wine Pairings

 A Chardonnay will go well with Lobster Newberg, as will a Gewürztraminer.